The honeymoon phase (remission) in type 1 diabetes

-The honeymoon period is a temporary phase after type 1 diabetes diagnosis when your pancreas still produces its own insulin [1].
-Once you start insulin treatment and blood glucose normalizes, the remaining beta cells (5-20%) recover from "glucose toxicity" and start functioning better again.
+The honeymoon period is a temporary phase after a diagnosis of type 1 diabetes when your pancreas still produces its own insulin [1].
+Once you start insulin treatment and your blood glucose normalises, the remaining beta cells (5-20%) recover from "glucose toxicity" and start working better again.
 Your insulin requirement from external sources drops dramatically, often below 0.5 units/kg/day and sometimes even less [2].

-It is called a "honeymoon" because it seems like a magical period when diabetes appears to have disappeared.
-Blood glucose levels are stable, you don't have hypoglycemia and you feel almost normal.
+It is called a "honeymoon" because it feels like a magical period when diabetes appears to have disappeared.
+Blood glucose levels are stable, you have no hypoglycaemia and you feel almost normal.
 However, like any honeymoon, it is temporary [1].
-The autoimmune process continues to destroy the remaining beta cells, and after a period your insulin requirement will increase again.
+The autoimmune process continues to destroy the remaining beta cells, and after a while your insulin requirement will rise again.

 How long does the honeymoon period last in type 1 diabetes?

 The duration of the honeymoon period varies enormously, from a few weeks to almost 3 years, with an average of 7-9 months [3].
-In young children (under 5 years), it may be completely absent or last shorter, as the autoimmune process is generally more aggressive [4].
-Adolescents usually have a few months, while adults diagnosed with LADA can have a honeymoon period of 3 years [5].
+In young children (under 5 years) it may be completely absent or last for a shorter time, as the autoimmune process is generally more aggressive [4].
+Adolescents usually have a few months of remission, while adults diagnosed with LADA can have a honeymoon period of 3 years [5].

-Factors that prolong the honeymoon period include excellent glycemic control from the start (prevents glucotoxicity), early diagnosis before ketoacidosis, older age at onset, and the presence of at most one autoantibody [4].
-You cannot predict the exact duration, but monitoring C-peptide and insulin requirement can show you when you are approaching the end [6].
+Factors that prolong the honeymoon period include excellent glycaemic control from the start (preventing glucotoxicity), early diagnosis before ketoacidosis, older age at onset and the presence of at most one autoantibody [4].
+You cannot predict the exact duration, but monitoring C-peptide and your insulin requirement can show you when you are approaching the end [6].

-You need less insulin during the honeymoon period because the surviving beta cells have partially resumed their function [1].
-When your blood glucose was very high before diagnosis, the beta cells were paralyzed by so-called glucose toxicity.
-Once blood glucose is normalized with external insulin, they recover and can produce insulin again, although often not enough for complete independence [6].
+You need less insulin during the honeymoon period because your surviving beta cells have partially resumed their function [1].
+When your blood glucose was very high before diagnosis, the beta cells were paralysed by so-called glucose toxicity.
+Once blood glucose is normalised with external insulin, they recover and can produce insulin again, although often not enough for complete independence [6].

-Additionally, your insulin sensitivity has improved.
-Your body's cells respond better to both injected insulin and internally produced insulin [2].
-It's like having temporary help that covers at least half of your insulin requirement, if not all of it.
+In addition, your insulin sensitivity has improved in the meantime.
+Your body's cells now respond better both to injected insulin and to insulin produced internally [2].
+It is like having temporary help that covers at least half of your insulin requirement, if not all of it.
 This residual production also makes control easier, with fewer blood glucose fluctuations.

 Most often you cannot stop insulin completely [7].
-Sometimes, if blood glucose levels are perfect, you can do this, but with a lifestyle adapted for this situation.
-Stopping insulin during the honeymoon period when blood glucose levels and lifestyle do not actually allow it accelerates the destruction of remaining beta cells and can lead to ketoacidosis [8].
+Sometimes, if your blood glucose levels are perfect, you can do this (total remission), but with a lifestyle adapted for this situation.
+Stopping insulin during the honeymoon period when your blood glucose levels and lifestyle do not actually allow it accelerates the destruction of the remaining beta cells and can lead to ketoacidosis [8].
 Maintaining a minimum insulin dose (0.1 units/kg/day) prolongs the honeymoon period and residual beta cell function [7].

 The end of the honeymoon period sets in gradually, not abruptly [6].
-Early signs include increased insulin requirement (0.5 units/kg/day), variable and harder to control blood glucose, reappearance of high morning blood glucose (dawn phenomenon), need for more frequent and larger corrections, and sometimes appearance of ketone bodies with persistent high blood glucose [9].
+Early signs include an increased insulin requirement (0.5 units/kg/day), variable blood glucose that is harder to control, the reappearance of high morning blood glucose (the dawn phenomenon), the need for more frequent and larger corrections, and sometimes the appearance of ketone bodies with persistently high blood glucose [9].

 C-peptide monitoring objectively confirms the end of the remission period [9].
 When stimulated C-peptide falls below 0.2 nmol/L (approximately 0.6 ng/ml), residual production is clearly insufficient.
 It is not a personal failure when the honeymoon period ends.
 It is the natural, inevitable evolution of the disease.
 Prepare yourself psychologically and practically for the transition, inevitable at some point, to more intensive diabetes management.

-Adults and those diagnosed early, before the appearance of severe symptoms, have higher chances of a honeymoon period [10].
-The presence of residual secretory function and excellent glycemic control from the start are positive predictors.
-The absence of a honeymoon period does not mean worse long-term prognosis, just the need for more intensive management from the beginning.
+Adults and those diagnosed early, before the appearance of severe symptoms, have a higher chance of a honeymoon period [10].
+The presence of residual secretory function and excellent glycaemic control from the start are positive predictors of at least partial remission.
+The absence of a honeymoon period does not mean a worse long-term prognosis, just the need for more intensive management from the beginning.

 Can I prolong the honeymoon period?

-Yes, you can influence the duration of the honeymoon period through strict glycemic control [1].
-Maintaining blood glucose between 70-140 mg/dl (3.9-7.8 mmol/L) reduces stress on beta cells and slows destruction.
-Avoiding episodes of severe hyperglycemia and ketoacidosis is crucial [8].
+Yes, you can influence the duration of the honeymoon period through strict glycaemic control [1].
+Maintaining blood glucose between 70-140 mg/dl (3.9-7.8 mmol/L) reduces stress on the beta cells and slows destruction.
+Avoiding episodes of severe hyperglycaemia and ketoacidosis is crucial [8].
 These accelerate the loss of residual secretory function.
-Good glycemic control in the first year appears to contribute to maintaining beta cell function [11].
+Good glycaemic control in the first year appears to contribute to maintaining beta cell function [11].

-Regular physical exercise improves insulin sensitivity and reduces requirements, indirectly protecting beta cells [10].
+Regular physical exercise improves insulin sensitivity and reduces requirements, indirectly protecting the beta cells [10].
 Some studies suggest that a moderate low-carb diet may help.
-Participation in clinical trials with beta cell function maintenance therapies (immunomodulators) offers additional chances of prolonging the temporary remission period [7].
+Taking part in clinical trials of therapies that maintain beta cell function (immunomodulators) offers additional chances of prolonging the temporary remission period [7].

-📊 Why does blood glucose fluctuate during the honeymoon period?
+Why does my blood glucose fluctuate during the honeymoon period?

-Blood glucose fluctuates during the honeymoon period due to unpredictable endogenous insulin production [12].
-The remaining beta cells do not function consistently.
-Sometimes they produce more, other times less, depending on several factors, such as stress, sleep or various infections.
-This variability overlaps with the insulin you possibly inject, creating unpredictability [6].
+Blood glucose fluctuates during the honeymoon period because of the inconsistent and unpredictable production of endogenous insulin [12].
+The remaining beta cells do not always work in the same way.
+Sometimes they produce more, other times less, depending on several factors such as stress, sleep or various infections.
+This variability overlaps with the insulin you may inject, creating further variability [6].

-Additionally, beta cell response to stimuli (food) is delayed and inadequate.
-The remaining beta cells can sometimes release insulin when they shouldn't, leading to unexplained hypoglycemia [12].
-Other times they seem not to respond when needed, with the appearance of hyperglycemia after a somewhat larger meal.
+In addition, the response of the beta cells to stimuli (food) is delayed and inadequate.
+The remaining beta cells can sometimes release insulin when they should not, leading to unexplained hypoglycaemia [12].
+At other times they seem not to respond when you need them, with hyperglycaemia appearing after a somewhat larger meal.
 It is frustrating, but temporary.
-Flexibility in dosing and frequent monitoring are the keys to adapting to these fluctuations.
+Flexibility in choosing your insulin doses and frequent monitoring are the key to adapting to these fluctuations.

 Is it normal to have partial remission?

 It is absolutely normal and beneficial!
-Partial remission means you still have residual beta function, which makes management easier, though temporarily [2].
-Partial refers to the fact that you don't stop insulin completely.
+Partial remission means you still have residual beta cell function, which makes management easier, although, it is true, only temporarily [2].
+Partial refers to the fact that you do not stop insulin completely.
 It is not a cure or a sign that the diagnosis was wrong.
-It is part of the natural evolution of type 1 diabetes in most patients and should be valued for as long as it lasts [9].
+It is part of the natural evolution of type 1 diabetes in most patients and should be made the most of for as long as it lasts [9].

-The presence of a honeymoon period is associated with better long-term prognosis [9].
-The reason lies in better glycemic control, with lower variability and lower risk of chronic complications.
-People who maintain detectable C-peptide even many years after diagnosis (minimal beta function) have lower glycemic variability and lower risk of severe hypoglycemia [13].
-Enjoy this period, but prepare realistically for what comes next.
+The presence of a honeymoon period is associated with a better long-term prognosis [9].
+The reason lies in better glycaemic control, with less variability and a lower risk of chronic complications.
+People who maintain detectable C-peptide even many years after diagnosis (minimal beta cell function) have less glycaemic variability and a lower risk of severe hypoglycaemia [13].
+Enjoy this period, but prepare yourself realistically for what comes next.

-After the honeymoon period, you will need full insulin doses (0.7-1.0 units/kg/day or more in adolescence) [14].
-Glycemic control becomes more difficult, with increased variability and the need for frequent adjustments [9].
-Dawn and dusk phenomena become evident, requiring differentiated basal rates if you use an insulin pump.
-Insulin sensitivity fluctuates more with menstrual cycle, stress or various infections [14].
+After the honeymoon period, you will need full doses of insulin (0.7-1.0 units/kg/day, or more during adolescence) [14].
+Glycaemic control becomes more difficult, with increased variability and the need for frequent adjustments [9].
+The dawn phenomenon and the dusk phenomenon (in the evening) become evident, requiring differentiated basal rates if you use an insulin pump.
+Your response to insulin starts to fluctuate more with the menstrual cycle, with stress or with various infections [14].

-Nothing serious, just a new stage that requires adaptation.
+It is nothing serious, just a new stage that requires adaptation.
 Modern technologies (pumps, sensors, closed-loop systems) make management much easier than in the past.
-Most people adapt within a few months to the new normal.
+Most people adapt to the new normal within a few months.

 1. Collier JJ, Wasserfall CH, Brehm MA, Karlstad MD.
 Partial remission of type 1 diabetes: Do immunometabolic events define the honeymoon period?
 Diabetes Obes Metab.
 2025;27(8):4092-4101.
 PubMed